rm3l/service-names-port-numbers/README.md

 Note that this API operates entirely from memory, and auto-updates itself every 12 hours.

-Also, this runs on a free dyno, and as such it may go to sleep ater 30 minutes of inactivity.

 ### Using the library

 The library is published on [Maven Central](https://search.maven.org/artifact/org.rm3l/service-names-port-numbers-library).
 So importing it should be straightforward.